isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution950.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-WhyzeHR Workforce Management System Version 12 - Package D (50 Standard Package)
+12580

 ### Support Level
-Up to Wholesale Trade for SMEs <br>
+Up to Additional criteria:
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Workforce Management
+Company Name:WINAPP SOLUTIONS PTE LTD
+Web URL: WWW.WINAPP.COM.SG
+Contact Hotline: 98593960
+Contact Email: ARAFA@WINAPP.COM.SG

 ### Contact Information
-9850
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.